nehalmuthu/Clickbait-Spoiling/README.md

 - FewShot Promt Engineering with GPT

-## Run the Code
+## Running the Code
 ### For Q&A models
-#### For each Model we have a Train file and a Test file.
-All the Notebooks are well documented, so it can be followed from there.
+For each model, we have a train and a test file.
+All the notebooks are well-documented, so you can follow the instructions there.

-- TRAIN Files:
+- Training:
-To train and finetune the model from scratch, use the Train file.
+To train and fine-tune the model from scratch, use the Train file.

-- TEST Files:
+- Testing:
-To just predict and get the results using our finetuned model use the Test file.
+To predict and get the results using our fine-tuned model, use the Test file.

 ### For Summarization Models
-#### All the Notebooks are well documented, so it can be followed from there.
+All the notebooks are well-documented, so you can follow the instructions there.

-### Running Environment:
+### Running Environment
-Colab - GPU
+The code has been implemented and tested in Colab with GPU acceleration.

 ## Results

-#### Q&A Models - Phrase type Clickbaits
+### Q&A Models - Phrase type Clickbaits
 | Models | BLEU | METEOR|
 | --- | --- | --- |
 | BERT (baseline) |  58.25 | 55.24 |
 | RoBERTa | 63.92 | 65.40 |
 | DeBERTa | 65.43 | 66.04 |

-#### Summarization Models - Multi-part type Clickbaits
+### Summarization Models - Multi-part type Clickbaits
 | Models | BLEU | METEOR|
 | --- | --- | --- |
 | Promt-GPT | 63.38 | 57.53 |
 | BART | -- | -- |